History of the Kansas City metropolitan area: Border War

 At the time of the City of Kansas's incorporation, Missouri was still a slave state.
 However, the population was deeply divided over the issue of slavery.
-In 1854, the United States Congress passed the Kansas–Nebraska Act, which rejected the 1820 Missouri Compromise and allowed new territories to choose whether they wished to allow slavery, whereas the Missouri Compromise had prohibited slavery in any new states to be created north of latitude 36°30'.
+In 1854, the United States Congress passed the Kansas–Nebraska Act, which rejected the 1820 Missouri Compromise and allowed new territories to choose to allow slavery, whereas the Missouri Compromise had prohibited slavery in any new states to be created north of latitude 36°30'.
 Thus, according to the Missouri Compromise, Kansas Territory (located immediately to the west of the City of Kansas, Missouri) had been a free territory but now could choose to permit slavery.

 As a result of the new potential for slavery in Kansas, pro-slavery activists infiltrated Kansas Territory from the neighboring slave state of Missouri.
 To abolitionists and other Free-Staters, who desired Kansas to be admitted to the Union as a free state, they were collectively known as Border Ruffians.
 Pro-slavery Missourians flocked to Kansas in force, electing a pro-slavery Kansas Territorial Legislature.
 In response, abolitionists began arriving in the area, and in 1855 they declared the Kansas Territorial Legislature "bogus" and elected their own representatives to form a new territorial government in Lawrence, Kansas (approximately 35 mi west of the City of Kansas).
 The newly established City of Kansas soon found itself in the middle of a dispute known as Bleeding Kansas.

 During the conflict, the City of Kansas continued to grow rapidly.
 It gained a courthouse, city market, and chamber of commerce in 1857.
 In 1858, however, the local violence had grown so fierce that the Kansas Territorial Governor and the State of Missouri both asked U.S. President James Buchanan to send in federal troops.
 The president agreed, and with the troops' presence the violence seemed quelled.